 Why Insulating Your Attic Matters

-You may be questioning how an area that is only used for storage purposes can be so important to your home’s energy efficiency.
+You may be questioning how an area that is mainly used for storage purposes can be so important to your home’s energy efficiency.
 Proper attic insulation and ventilation play important roles in regulating the temperature and total comfort level in your home during all seasons.
 Attic insulation is a critical part of keeping cool air in your home during the hot months and warm air in your home throughout the heating season.

 How Attic Insulation Works

 If air is escaping through your attic, your HVAC system has to run longer to heat or cool your home, necessitating more energy.
 Installing additional or higher quality attic insulation will aid in keeping the air in the home and stop your heating/cooling system from having to run as long or as often, saving energy and money by bringing down your utility bills.
 Cost savings differ based on a variety of factors, such as residents’ habits, whether you have a smart thermostat, and the type of heating/cooling system you have.
 Generally, it is estimated that homeowners can save up to 20% on energy bills with the right amount of attic insulation.
 No matter where you live in North America, proper attic insulation helps in reducing the general wear and tear on your heating and cooling system.